DylanLennard/after-tax-income-service-v2/README.md

 * Dockerize the job
 * Reconfigure the jenkins build server to run tests and such on this code and to update the lambda
     * Once this done, can tear down the V1 version of the service
+* Nice to Have (but need a vacation to do): scrape tax data from appropriate sites and load it into a either a json file or a some sort of datastore.
+    * Can then have this vary by state